BitcoinDesign/Guide/guide/how-it-works/ecash/introduction.md

    image = "/assets/images/guide/how-it-works/ecash/using-ecash.jpg"
    retina = "/assets/images/guide/how-it-works/ecash/using-ecash@2x.jpg"
    mobile = "/assets/images/guide/how-it-works/ecash/using-ecash@2x.jpg"
-   mobileRetina = "assets/images/guide/how-it-works/ecash/using-ecashjpg.png"
+   mobileRetina = "/assets/images/guide/how-it-works/ecash/using-ecash@2x.jpg"
-   alt-text = "An illustration showing distorted physical paper cash along with the words USING ECASH." caption = "" width = 800 height = 456 layout = "full-width"
+   alt-text = "Surreal image featuring two people extending their arms from opposite sides, exchanging dollar bills in front of a retro computer.
+The computer, with a blank screen and an old keyboard, sits on a small desk.
+One person is dressed in a pink suit, while the other wears a yellow outfit, set against a vibrant pink and orange background." width = 800 height = 508 layout = "full-width"
 %}